gavinln/airflow-local/README.md

 2. Connect to the VM

     ```
-    vagrant ssh
+    vagrant ssh airflow-master
     ```

 ### Initialize Airflow

-This process will setup Airflow in Standalone mode using Sequential Executor

-1. Setup the home directory
+1. Initialize Airflow home

     ```
     export AIRFLOW_HOME=~/airflow
     ```

-2. Initialize the sqlite database
+2. Setup the sqlite database

     ```
     airflow initdb
     ```

-3. Start the web server
+3. Change to the Airflow directory

     ```
+    cd $AIRFLOW_HOME
+    ```

+4. Reduce the load on the Airflow system by setting values in airflow.cfg

+    ```
+    parallelism = 4
+    dag_concurrency = 2
+    celeryd_concurrency = 4
+    ```

+5. Start the web server

+    ```
     airflow webserver -p 8080
     ```

-4. Open a web browser to the UI at http://192.168.33.10:8080
+6. Open a web browser to the UI at http://192.168.33.10:8080

 ### Run a task